Computing zero-group-velocity points in anisotropic elastic waveguides: Globally and locally convergent methods: Direct solution of the two-parameter eigenvalue problem

 In Theorem \ref{thm:main}, we show that if $(\omega_*, k_*)$ is a ZGV point, then $\lambda_*=\iu k_*$ is an eigenvalue of the first GEP in (\ref{eq:delta_sistem}).
 We can thus compute the wavenumbers $k_*$ at the ZGV points by solving the GEP $\Delta_1 z = \lambda \Delta_0 z$ for $k = -\iu\lambda$.
 These values are subsequently substituted into (\ref{eq:waveguide_problem_discrete}) to retrieve a set of corresponding angular frequencies $\omega$, which, in addition, require to satisfy Eq.~\eqref{eq:ZGV_condition_cg0} for the solution to represent a ZGV point.
-To find the finite eigenvalues of the singular GEP, we apply the rank projection algorithm described in \cite{HMP22_arxiv}.
+To find the finite eigenvalues of the singular GEP, we apply the rank projection algorithm described in Ref.~\citen{HMP22_arxiv} and implemented in \texttt{MultiParEig}~\cite{multipareig_2023}.
 In addition to ZGV points, the three-parameter EVP has additional eigenvalues.
 To extract ZGV points, we select solutions where $\lambda = \iu k$ is strictly imaginary, $\mu = \omega^2$ is real, and \eqref{eq:ZGV_condition_cg0} holds.
 The algorithm is the following.

-\vrule height 0pt depth 0.5pt width \linewidth \\* \textbf{Algorithm~1: direct method for ZGV points} \\ \textbf{Input:} $n\times n$ matrices $L_2, L_1, L_0, M$ \\ \textbf{Output:} ZGV points $(\omega_*,k_*)$\ we can define a $(n+2) \times (n+2)$ nonlinear system of the form $F(p) = 0$ that describes the ZGV points.
+{ \vrule height 0pt depth 0.5pt width \linewidth \\* \textbf{Algorithm~1: direct method for ZGV points} \\ \textbf{Input:} $n\times n$ matrices $L_2, L_1, L_0, M$ \\ \textbf{Output:} ZGV points $(\omega_*,k_*)$\ we can define a $(n+2) \times (n+2)$ nonlinear system of the form $F(p) = 0$ that describes the ZGV points.
 We write out $F(p)$ using (\ref{eq:waveguide_problem_discrete}) and (\ref{eq:ZGV_condition_cg0}), which yields

 This represents a so-called two-dimensional EVP~\cite{lu_newton-type_2022}.
 Contrary to (\ref{eq:3EP_alg1}), it consists only of one EVP with an additional scalar nonlinear constraint.
 The goal is to find a root $p_*$ of (\ref{eq:ZGV_system_nonlinear}) given an initial guess $p_0$.
-For this purpose, we employ a Newton-type iteration from \cite{lu_newton-type_2022} derived for a very similar problem.\footnote{We cannot apply a standard Newton iteration since $u$ is in general a complex vector (while we can assume that $k$ and $\omega^2$ are both real) and \eqref{eq:Fp_b} and \eqref{eq:Fp_c} are not complex-differentiable in $u$.}
+To solve for $p_*$, we cannot apply the Newton method directly since $u$ is, in general, a complex vector and \eqref{eq:Fp_b} and \eqref{eq:Fp_c} are not complex differentiable in $u$ due to the presence of conjugate values.